 PCB Plug Via Process

 Epec offers a variety of printed circuit board manufacturing solutions for Plug Via Process requirements.
-Whether you require vias flooded with mask, selective plugging in BGA areas, conductive and non-conductive epoxy fill, or fully plugged and via in pad, we have you covered.
+Whether you require vias flooded with mask, selective plugging in BGA areas, conductive and non-conductive epoxy fill, copper filled, or fully pluged and via-in-pad, we have you covered.

 Our experienced engineering team will help you to get your product to market faster, while eliminating delays and quality issues.

 In tenting vias, no apertures are supplied on the mask data layer.
 The solder mask covers the via pads and tents hole.
 No surface finish is applied to the via barrel.
 For this process it is possible for entrapment to occur.

 In the past, tenting of vias with Dry Film Soldermask was a standard offering.
 Due to the limitations on feature size resolution and high thickness for SMT applications of the Dry Film Masks, this process is not readily available.
 Assemblers may require plugged vias due to vacuum draw or to prevent paste wicking into vias.

 This process is not advised for long term reliability.
 Many printed circuit board designs are seen with vias tented via primary mask.
 This could be a result of a lack of reliability data.